 Cricut Design Space – The largest Cricut group with almost 200,000 members.
 A very busy group of people who know what they are doing and happily answer questions, share finished projects, and give great advice.

-27. Amazing Amazon Reviews – I can’t say how many reviews the Easy Press has, or what the star rating is right here because it’s always subject to change.
+I can’t say how many reviews the Easy Press has, or what the star rating is right here because it’s always subject to change.
 But let me just say the reviews are amazingly good and the star rating is as good as can be!
-You can check it out for yourself here to see what I mean! 🤩🤩🤩🤩🤩

-So those are all the benefits and positives of the Cricut Press that I have for you today, though I’m sure there are more!
-You can let me know of any others you can think of in the comments section below and I’ll add it to the list.
+So those are my reasons why you should buy a Cricut Press – though I’m sure there are more!
+Let me know your reasons in the comments section below and I’ll add them to the list.

 Well, there were 27 pros and now there are only 8 cons – if it were a numbers game, the Easy Press would be winning!
-But, in all honestly, this press is not perfect for everybody and every job.
+But honestly, this press is not perfect for everybody and every job.
 Here are the Easy Press Cons.

 I’ll break them into sections again: